alexdotrud/floristry_school_project/README.md

 For the courses card was used container, but on screen size 1200 it is showing 2 card on one row, and 1 on another.
 Navigation on Gallery page for Courses and Contact were not functionoing- needed to add index.html to the link as well.
+Low perfprmance on Gallery Page. https://www.optimizeyourimage.com/ - convert for webp format. and to compress - https://tinypng.com/

 ### Unfixed Bugs